• HOME

 5 POINTS

 ZERO stoppages in 365 rounds of various hollow points and FMJ's.
-Both supplied magazines had no malfunction and locked the slide back as expected.
+Both supplied magazines had no malfunctions and locked the slide back as expected.

 5 POINTS